erlef/gh-actions/README.md

 ## Explanations

+### Primary Audience

+As of today, we are focusing on **Library Authors** as our primary audience.
+We aim to provide actions that help library authors automate common tasks such as testing, building, releasing, and maintaining libraries.

+As we grow, we **MAY** expand our focus to include other audiences such as **Application Developers**, but that is not our primary focus at the moment due to the complexity of the use cases involved.

 ### 80/20 Rule

 We aim to provide actions that cover 80% of the use cases with 20% of the